bebbs/chatterbox/README.md

 * Implemented a 'quit' command to exit the program.
 * Created a distinction between user input and chatbot response.
 * Defined an add_response method to add new custom inputs and responses from within the program, instead of hardcoding them.
+* Implemented saving new responses to a file 'questions.csv'.

 Still to do
 -----------